osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 # Control Channel

-sThis document describes the "control channel", which is a direct IBC channel between the `external-staking` contract on the provider side and the `converter` contract on the consumer side.
+This document describes the "control channel", which is a direct IBC channel between the `external-staking` contract on the provider side and the `converter` contract on the consumer side.
 This is used to send messages about bonding and unbonding, and any other metadata about the protocol (like validators).